JoshuaSeidel/ai-chief-of-staff/README.md

 ## Prerequisites

 - Docker (for production deployment)
-- Anthropic API key from [console.anthropic.com](https://console.anthropic.com/)
+- Anthropic API key from [console.anthropic.com](https://console.anthropic.com/) - configured in UI after installation
+- (Optional) PostgreSQL database if you don't want to use SQLite
 - (Optional) Node.js 18+ and npm (for local development)

 ## Unraid Installation